brogers622/brogers622.github.io/_portfolio/project3.md

   subtitle: design, fabrication, testing
   thumbnail: assets/img/portfolio/wec/thumbnail-wec.png
 ---
-In the final semester of our mechanical engineering bachelors at USC, two other students and I designed and fabricated a novel device that converted water wave energy to electrical energy.
+In the final semester of our mechanical engineering bachelors at USC, two fellow students and I designed and fabricated a novel device that converted water wave energy to electrical energy.
 The process is summarized below; for more detailed descriptions feel free to check out the [final report](assets/img/portfolio/wec/report.pdf) and [presentation slides](assets/img/portfolio/wec/slides.pdf).
 ### Design
-The goal of the device was to convert a portion of a water wave's kinetic and potential energy to electrical energy by leveraging pressure variation over it's wavelength.
+The goal of the device was to convert a portion of a water wave's kinetic and potential energy to electrical energy by leveraging variation of pressure along the length of a wave.
 A diagram of the device is shown below:

 ![](assets/img/portfolio/wec/diagram.png)